EngineHub/WorldGuard/README.md

 - WorldGuard stores region owner names in lowercase while economy plugins are case-sensitive for account names.
 As the result, we don't have an (easy) way to pay region owners when a their region is bought.

-  iConomy 6 is [promised][ico6-case] to have lowercase account names.
+We use Bukkit's `matchPlayer` coupled with `region.isOwner` to reverse search for region owners.
+Whatever action is finally taken, buyer/owner are notified. iConomy 6 is [promised][ico6-case] to have lowercase account names.

 - Buy-on-claim is a separate feature which differs from buying since price depends on region size and there's no payment recipient.
 It